-Installation Guidance Note: Step safety sheet vinyl
+Installation Guidance Note: Eternal

 General Advice

 The appearance, performance and durability of the installed floor covering will be determined to a large extent by the quality of the prepared subfloor and the conditions in which they are laid.
 As with any resilient floor covering irregularities in the subfloor will be apparent in the finished flooring.